Adnan-Safdari/Auto-Mail-Birthday-Wisher/README.md

 # Automated Mail Birthday Wisher

-This project uses [Python](https://www.python.org/about/) and [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) to send a Happy Birthday emails to your friends and family on their birthday.
+This project uses [Python](https://www.python.org/about/) and [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) to send a Happy Birthday email to your friends and family on their birthday.